cfragoas/SatLink/README.md

 ### Libraries

-SatCalc uses a bunch of differente open source python libraries
+SatLink uses a bunch of differente open source python libraries

 * [itur] - A python implementation of the ITU-R P. Recommendations to compute atmospheric attenuation in slant and horizontal paths
 * [pyqt] - PyQt is a set of Python bindings for The Qt Company's Qt application framework